10 Underrated Graphic Design Tools in 2026 That Deserve More Attention

 • Great for quick edits

 Why it’s underrated: It looks simple — until you realize it can replace 70% of Photoshop.
+It's got a lot of the same tools and effects and it can be used 100% free online so why not give it a try?

 8. Gravit Designer — Clean, Modern, and Fast